 Sustainability

-Products / Services Contributing to Environmental Protection
+Products and Services Contributing to Environmental Protection

 Developing and Distributing Products/Services Contributing to Environmental Protection

-We now offer a lineup of 11 products/services contributing to environmental protection.
-Five of these products/services contributing to environmental protection are related to carbon neutrality.
-Going forward, we plan to follow up on our NAS batteries by focusing on developing new carbon neutral products and providing services, such as Zinc rechargeable battery, and CO2 separation membranes which are expected to contribute to Carbon Capture and Utilization/Carbon Capture and Storage (CCU/CCS).
+We now offer a lineup of 12 products/services contributing to environmental protection.
+Six of these are related to carbon neutrality.
+Going forward, we plan to follow up on our NAS batteries by focusing on developing new carbon neutral products and providing services, such as nickel-zinc rechargeable battery, and CO2 separation membranes which are expected to contribute to Carbon Capture and Utilization/Carbon Capture and Storage (CCU/CCS).
+Moreover, in FY2024, we invested 0.66 billion yen in research and development for improving products related to preventing air pollution, and 0.03 billion yen in developing products related to protecting water resources.

-FY2023 Products/Services Contributing to Environmental Protection
+FY2024 Products/Services Contributing to Environmental Protection

 Our Definition of Products/Services Contributing to Environmental Protection